Helixmw/Business-Employees-API/README.md

 # Employees API

-Written classes are in the following directories for review
+Written classes are in the following directories for review.
 - Controllers
 - Data
 - DTOs